microsoft/VSProjectSystem/doc/extensibility/extending_rules.md

 Alternatively, you can use `OverrideMode="Replace"` if you desire to completely override any existing rule of the same name.

+This is useful if you are building ontop of an existing project system and want to add or change properties to the existing rules.

 Example:

 ``` xml